theRealAph/ScopeLocals/README.md

 virtual threads minimises the problem of long term memory leaks via thread locals.
 An explicit `remove()` isn't necessary when a thread, virtual or not, terminates, because when a thread terminates all thread local variables are automatically removed.
-However, if you have a million threads and every one has its own inevitably mutable set of thread local variables, the memory footprint may become significant.
+However, if you have thousands or millions of threads and every one has its own inevitably mutable set of thread local variables, the memory footprint may become significant.

 It would be ideal if the Java Platform provided a way to have per